 Which Side Of Outlet Is Hot

-B&K Electric is a family-owned and operated electrical business based in Warwick, RI, that is rooted in community and customer service.
-For over seventeen years, our team of expert electricians has been proudly serving the residents of Cranston, Warwick, and all of Rhode Island.
-Our specialization in electrical repair, panel maintenance, and installation makes us the go-to electrician for both residential and commercial properties in the Warwick and greater Providence areas.
+B&K Electric, a family-owned and operated electrical business based in Warwick, RI, takes pride in serving the residents of Cranston, Warwick, and all of Rhode Island for over seventeen years.
+With a strong focus on community and customer service, B&K Electric has become the go-to electrician for many homes and businesses in the Warwick and Providence areas.

 At the heart of every electrical system are the outlets.
 These handy devices allow us to power our appliances, electronics, and other electrical devices.
 However, while outlets may seem simple and straightforward, they can pose some serious risks if not handled properly.
 One of the most common questions homeowners have is, which side of the outlet is hot?
 In this article, we will dive deep into this topic to help you better understand your electrical outlets and stay safe.

 Before we can answer the question of which side of the outlet is hot, it is essential to understand how an outlet works.
 An electrical outlet is a point of connection to the main electrical supply in your house.
 It consists of two or three prong holes, also known as receptacles, which accommodate the plugs of your electrical devices.